 NB: plugging in the USB cable requires opening a small port cover.
 The cover seems like something that’s sure to break off with repeated use.
 It’s easiest to open if you slide the keyboard out.
 I find that it’s difficult to plug the cable into the micro USB port — you have to find just the right angle.

 The browser is tiny and hard to read.
 You can zoom but that puts a lot of screen real estate off-screen.
-I haven’t found an equivalent to CTRL+ or Readibility to increase font size without reducing screen size.
+I haven’t found an equivalent to CTRL+ (or the sadly departed Readibility) to increase font size without reducing screen size.
 Apparently some apps allow you to select the font size, but the built-in browser does not.
 Switching to landscape mode seems to be the best approach.
 But the physical keypad is only available in portrait mode, so I’ve found myself swapping back and forth.

 WebOS apps or mobile versions solve many of these problems.
 I’m using apps or mobile pages for Facebook, YouTube, OpenTable, Google Maps, Twitter, and Yelp.
 But some seem crippled in comparison to their normal functionality.
 For instance, there’s no Share option for Facebook entries.